 Here’s what the Almanac says about the two Western Canadian regional zones:

-Southern British Columbia
+2020 long range forecast for Southern British Columbia

 Winter will be colder than normal, with above-normal precipitation and below-normal snowfall.
 The coldest periods will be in mid-December and early January, from late January into early February, and in mid- and late February, with the snowiest periods in late December, early to mid-January, and early February.

 Winter temperatures will be slightly higher than normal, on average, with above-normal precipitation.
 The coldest periods will occur in early January, mid-January through early February, and late February into early March.
 Snowfall will be below normal in the west and above normal elsewhere, with the snowiest periods in mid-November, mid-December, early January, early February, and from late March into early April.